langleyfoxall/php-simple-google-maps/README.md

 ### Reverse Geocoding

-To lookup an address from a set of GPD coordinate, use the `reverseGeocode` method, as shown below.
+To lookup an address from a set of GPS coordinate, use the `reverseGeocode` method, as shown below.

 ```php
 $address = $simpleGoogleMaps->reverseGeocode(new LatLong(51.5033635, -0.1276248));